iamsamwen/provider-upload-aws-s3-plus/README.md

 ### Security Middleware Configuration

-To allow strapi load the assets files, you will need to add {...} block of following to ./config/middlewares.js.
+To allow strapi load the assets files, use {...} block of following to replace name: 'strapi::security' in ./config/middlewares.js.

 ```js
 module.exports = [